thegoodcoffeeproject/SolanaAppUpdate/README.md

-Sure, here's a template for a README file for your Solana smart contract for coffee on the blockchain:

----

 # Coffee Blockchain Smart Contract

 This repository contains a smart contract deployed on the Solana blockchain for managing coffee-related transactions.
 The smart contract facilitates the buying, selling, and tracking of coffee using blockchain technology.